An Iconic Heavy Hitter Algorithm Made Private: Frequent Items with a Frequency Oracle

-For target heavy hitter capacity $k$, we choose $\tilde{k}>k$ to isolate low-count, unstable labels.
-We maintain, throughout the pass, a tracked set $\mathcal{T}$ of at most $\tilde{k}$ items whose current estimates $\tilde{f}_t(\cdot)$ are top-$\tilde{k}$.
+Similar to the $\spacesaving$ strategy, for target heavy hitter capacity $k$, we choose $\tilde{k}>k$ to isolate low-count, unstable labels.
+We maintain, throughout the stream, a tracked set $\mathcal{T}$ of at most $\tilde{k}$ items whose arrival estimates are top-$\tilde{k}$.
 At release time $T$, we apply a single threshold

 and return only those tracked items whose final estimate exceeds $\tau(T)$.